RJPearson94/terraform-provider-twilio/docs/resources/messaging_alpha_sender.md

 ---
-page_title: "Twilio Messaging Alpha Sender"
+page_title: "Twilio Programmable Messaging Alpha Sender"
-subcategory: "Messaging"
+subcategory: "Programmable Messaging"
 ---

 # twilio_messaging_alpha_sender Resource

-Manages a messaging alphanumeric sender resource
+Manages a Programmable Messaging alphanumeric sender resource.
+See the [API docs](https://www.twilio.com/docs/sms/services/api/alphasender-resource) for more information

+For more information on Programmable Messaging, see the product [page](https://www.twilio.com/messaging)

-!> This resource is in beta
+!> This API used to manage this resource is currently in beta and is subject to change

 ## Example Usage